 Life Insurance for Marijuana Users – Complete New Guide to Getting the Lowest Rates in

 Applying for life insurance for marijuana users is simple and easy.
-If you thought your marijuana smoking was going to represent a problem, no worries because it’s not.
+If you thought your marijuana smoking would represent a problem, no worries because it’s not.
 Many companies will allow you to smoke marijuana without adding a smoker rate to the policy.
-Times have changed and so has life insurance for marijuana smokers.
+Times have changed, and so has life insurance for marijuana smokers.
 It does not get any better than this!

 We use companies that are marijuana-friendly to get the very best rates.
-Just keep reading and we will show you what you need to know to apply and get the best rates possible.
-Smoking weed today is extremely common and most insurers are very liberal to pot smokers.
+Just keep reading, and we will show you what you need to know to apply and get the best rates possible.
+Smoking weed is widespread, and most insurers are very liberal to pot smokers.

 Table of Contents